-According to the Environmental Protection Law of the People's Republic of China, the Environmental Impact Assessment Law of the People's Republic of China promulgated by the SCNPC and latest amended on December 29, 2018, the Regulations Governing Environmental Protection in Construction Projects promulgated by the State Council on November 29, 1998 and amended July 16, 2017, and the Regulations Governing Completion Acceptance of Environmental Protection in Construction Projects promulgated by the Ministry of Environmental Protection authorities for approvals before commencing the operation.
-Pursuant to the Environmental Impact Assessment Law of the People's Republic of China, any hotel failing to obtain the approval of the Report/Form of Environmental Impact Assessment may be ordered to cease construction project of such hotel.
+According to the Environmental Protection Law of the People's Republic of China, the Environmental Impact Assessment Law of the People's Republic of China promulgated by the SCNPC and latest amended on December 29, 2018, the Regulations Governing Environmental Protection in Construction Projects promulgated by the State Council on November 29, 1998 and amended July 16, 2017, and the Regulations Governing Completion Acceptance of Environmental Protection in Construction Projects promulgated by the Ministry of Environmental Protection on December 27, 2001, hotels shall submit a Report/Form on Environmental Impact Assessment and an Application Letter for Acceptance of Environmental Protection Facilities in Construction Projects to competent environmental protection authorities for approvals before commencing the operation.
+Pursuant to the Environmental Impact Assessment Law of the People's Republic of China, any hotel failing to obtain the approval of the Report/Form of Environmental Impact Assessment may be ordered to cease construction and restore the property to its original state, and according to the violation activities committed and the harmful consequences thereof, be subject to fines of no less than 1% but no more than 5% of the total investment amount for the construction project of such hotel.
 The person directly responsible for the project may be subject to certain administrative penalties.
-Pursuant to the Regulations Governing Completion Acceptance of Environmental Protection in Construction Projects, any hotel failing to obtain an Acceptance of Environmental Protection in Construction Projects, any hotel failing to obtain an Acceptance of Environmental Protection in Construction Projects, any hotel failing to obtain an Acceptance of Environmental Protection in Construction Projects, any hotel failing to obtain an Acceptance of Environmental Protection in Construction Projects may be subject to fines and an order to obtain approval within a specified time limit.
+Pursuant to the Regulations Governing Completion Acceptance of Environmental Protection in Construction Projects, any hotel failing to obtain an Acceptance of Environmental Protection Facilities in Construction Projects may be subject to fines and an order to obtain approval within a specified time limit.